GitLab 17.3 includes packages for supporting Raspberry Pi OS 12.

 You can read more about our Kubernetes support policy and other supported Kubernetes versions.

-Until now, you could only control whether a project inherited integration settings, or used its own settings, using the UI.
+Until now, you could only control whether a project inherited integration settings, or used its

-In 17.2, we added the ability to search for project settings by using the command palette.
+In this milestone, we are introducing a new In 17.2, we added the ability to search for project settings by using the command palette.
 This change made it easier to quickly find the settings you need.

-Have you ever needed to restart or delete a failing pod in Kubernetes?
+With 17.3, you can now search for group settings from the command palette as well.
+Try it out by visiting a group, selecting Search or go to, entering command mode with Have you ever needed to restart or delete a failing pod in Kubernetes?
 Until now, you had to leave GitLab, use another tool to connect to the cluster, stop the pod, and wait for a new pod to start.
 GitLab now has built-in support for deleting pods, so you can smoothly troubleshoot your Kubernetes clusters.

 You can stop a pod from a dashboard for Kubernetes, which lists all the pods across your cluster or namespace.

-Do you want to connect to a Kubernetes cluster from your local terminal or using one of the desktop Kubernetes GUI tools?
-GitLab allows you to connect to a terminal using the user access feature of the agent for Kubernetes.
 Previously, finding commands required navigating out of GitLab to browse the documentation.
 Now, GitLab provides the connect command from the UI.
 GitLab can even help you configure user access!

 To retrieve the connection command, either go to a Kubernetes dashboard, or to the agent list.